 Exercise-Induced Bronchoconstriction (Asthma)

 Everyone needs to exercise, even people with asthma!
 A strong, healthy body is one of your best defenses against disease.
-But some people with asthma have asthma episodes during exercise.
-With proper prevention and management, you should be able to exercise free of symptoms.
+But some people have asthma episodes during exercise.
+By taking steps to control your asthma, you should be able to exercise free of symptoms.